ycpcs/cs201-summer2015/labs/lab14.md

 ---
 layout: default
-title: "Lab 14: Generic Algorithms"
+title: "Lab 14: Iterators, Interleaving"
 ---

-Getting Started
+Getting started
 ===============

 Download [CS201\_Lab14.zip](CS201_Lab14.zip).
 Import it into Eclipse (**File&rarr;Import...&rarr;Existing Projects into Workspace&rarr;Archive File**.)
 You should see a project called **CS201\_Lab14** in the package explorer.